hashgraph/hedera-forking/INTERNALS.md

 Foundry's support is implicit given the state is reset for each test.
 Moreover, both [Foundry](https://book.getfoundry.sh/reference/anvil/#special-methods) and [Hardhat](https://hardhat.org/hardhat-network/docs/reference#evm_snapshot) support calling `evm_snapshot` and `evm_revert` directly.

+Note that this feature is integrated at the Development Environment level, not the network level.
+The ability to snapshot and revert network state through `evm_snapshot` and `evm_revert` is exclusive to local test networks provided by the development environments.
+These endpoints are not found in any official Ethereum network, _e.g._, Infura or Alchemy.
+Thus, in terms of _Ethereum equivalence_, it is not necessarily true to say that Hedera lacks this feature compared to Ethereum.

 ### Can Hedera developers use _out-of-the-box_ Fork Testing?

 **Yes**, out-of-the-box Fork Testing works well when the Smart Contracts are standard EVM Smart Contracts that do not involve Hedera-specific services.